Connect with us

 Number Learning Activities For Kids Learning Counting For Beginners

 Here in this first example, we can see the four numbers 1, 2, 3, and 4written across a coloured paper, with animal figures placed on it.
-We can see that the number of animal figures next to the numbers which they are placed is exactly the same, i.e., there is one toy animal next to the number one, two next to 2, and the process goes on as such.
+We can see that the number of animal figures next to the numbers where they are placed is the same, i.e., there is one toy animal next to the number one, two next to 2, and the process goes on as such.

 Counting Beans For Learning